ragingwind/next-workbox-webpack-plugin/readme.md

 ## How it works

-For Next.js, It contains some of restrictions:
+### Custom Server

-- Only works in `not dev mode` and on `the custom server` which means you can't test with `next` and `next start`
+- Only works in `NOT dev mode`.
+You can't test with `next` and `next start`
-- You need customized server for serving service worker scripts and workbox libraries.
-For your convenience, [test server is in this package](https://github.com/ragingwind/next-workbox-webpack-plugin/blob/master/bin/next-workbox-start.js).
+- To serve `sw.js`, you need custom server with custom route.
+See [test server is in this package](https://github.com/ragingwind/next-workbox-webpack-plugin/blob/master/example/hello-pwa/server.js).
+- You have to [add script of registering service worker](https://github.com/ragingwind/next-workbox-webpack-plugin/blob/master/examples/hello-pwa/pages/index.js) into part of your application
-- All of files will be generated in `static/workbox` because of exporting.
+- All of files will be generated under `/static/workbox` because of exporting.
 You might need to add the path to gitignore.

 ```
 static/workbox
 ├── next-precache-manifest-d42167a04499e1887dad3156b93e064d.js